Second mistrial in ex-Navy commander’s attempted rape trial

-SAN DIEGO (AP) — A deadlocked jury has led to a second mistrial in the case of a former Navy commander charged with the attempted rape of a junior officer in San Diego.
+SAN DIEGO (AP) — A deadlocked jury led to a second mistrial Monday in the case of a former Navy commander charged with the attempted rape of a junior officer in San Diego.

-Superior Court spokeswoman Karen Dalton says jurors were dismissed Monday after being unable to reach a unanimous decision on three major counts against John M. Neuhart.
+The panel was dismissed after being unable to reach a unanimous decision on three major counts against John M. Neuhart, according to Superior Court spokeswoman Karen Dalton.
+A previous jury deadlocked last December.

+A status conference was set for April 23 to determine how to proceed.

-Neuhart was charged with assaulting a Navy lieutenant in 2016.
+Neuhart, 41, was charged with assaulting a Navy lieutenant in 2016.
 She worked under his command in a helicopter squadron in Guam.

 Most Read Nation & World Stories